JeremyBrent/stock_market_analyzer/README.md

 a rule in said production environment.

 With more time, some things I would build upon would be:
-1. Added a comprehensive logging functionality, this is critical to production-worthy code
+1. Add a comprehensive logging functionality, this is critical to production-worthy code
-2. Expanding unittest portfolio would need to build out
+2. Expand the unittest portfolio would need to build out
-3. Further developing the Github actions if we were deploying this model as a service
+3. Further develop the Github actions if we were deploying this model as a service
+4. Complete any todos noted throughout the codebase

 # FSA